 Treatment of both CIDP and GBS usually begins with corticosteroids (prednisone) to regain lost strength and mobility.
 Treatment with intravenous immunoglobulin treatment or plasma exchange has been successful in treating both CIDP and GBS.
 Progressive symptoms could require physical therapy and additional treatments.

-Besides flu shots, which other vaccines are linked to GBS and CIDP?
+Besides the flu vaccine, which other vaccines are linked to GBS and CIDP?

 What are the long-term symptoms of Chronic Inflammatory Demyelinating Polyneuropathy?